Technology transfer at IPP

 The new competences gained allow industrial companies to expand their business areas and enhance their competitiveness.

-Technology transfer from fusion research – Wendelstein 7-X and industry
+Technology transfer from fusion research – IPP and industry

 The construction of the Wendelstein 7-X fusion device was a great technical and scientific enterprise that required top performance from the industrial partners.